elixirschool/elixirschool/lessons/specifics/debugging.md

 ### Creating breakpoints

-A breakpoint is a point in the code where execution will be halted, we have two ways of creating breakpoints:
+A breakpoint is a point in the code where execution will be halted.
+We have two ways of creating breakpoints:

-+ We can use `:int.break/2` in our code
++ `:int.break/2` in our code
-+ We can use the debugger's UI
++ The debugger's UI

 Let's try to create a breakpoint in IEx: